dipanjannC/CustomerSupportAssistant_RAG_Challenge/src/backend/eval/readme.md

 - Uses a language model to evaluate the quality of generated responses.
 - Includes metrics such as factual correctness, relevancy, faithfulness, and context precision.
+- Additional metrics can be created with AspectCritic from ragas library.

 This file has the `LLMMetricsEvaluator` class.
 It checks the model’s answers for: